CKA Birla Group: Orient Cement

+Orient Cement had manufacturing facilities in Devapur (Telangana), Yadgir (Karnataka), and Nashirabad (Maharashtra).
+With a total cement production capacity of 3.4 million tpa, the company marketed its products under the brands Orient, Majbooti, and Birla Excel.
+Founded in 1979, Orient Cement was originally part of Orient Paper & Industries.
+It commenced cement production in 1982 at Devapur in the Adilabad district of Telangana.
+In 2024, the CKA Birla Group sold Orient Cement to Ambuja Cements.

 Philanthropy

-The CKA Birla Group engaged in various philanthropic activities across science, technology, art, culture, and heritage preservation.
-It is also working for the betterment of rural and underprivileged communities in India.
+The CKA Birla Group engaged in philanthropic activities in science, technology, art, culture, and heritage preservation, and development of rural and underprivileged communities in India.

 The company runs various hospital trusts, including the B.M.
 Birla Heart Research Centre (Specialty hospital) and the Calcutta Medical Research Institute in Kolkata (Multispeciality hospital), Rukmani Birla Hospital in Jaipur, and education institutes like BIT Mesra in Ranchi, Rukmani Birla Modern High School in Jaipur, and Modern High School for Girls and Modern High School International in Kolkata.

 It has set up institutions like the G P Birla Archaeological Astronomical and Scientific Research Institute (GPBAASRI), BM Birla Science Centre, B. M. Birla Science Museum in Hyderabad, Birla Institute of Scientific Research and BM Birla Planetarium in Jaipur.
 Ganga Prasad Birla constructed temples in Hyderabad, Jaipur, Amlai, and Bhopal, and contributed to the restoration of historically and religiously significant sites.
 The Birla temples in Brajarajnagar, Odisha were founded by Braj Mohan Birla.

 In April 2020, CK Birla Group and its promoters jointly committed ₹35 crores to support the Government of India's COVID-19 efforts, directing ₹25 crores to the PM CARES Fund and allocating the remaining funds for state government initiatives in equipment procurement.